Alaska. Texas. Colombia. Malawi. New Zealand. Australia. California.

 I am so thankful for all the opportunities I’ve had to travel.
 I was born in Canada.
 My mom is from Alaska so my family visited there a couple times when I was young.
 We moved to the States when I was a baby.
-I accompanied my parents and youngest brother to Texas to have his heart surgery done when I was fourteen.
-At fifteen, I flew to Colombia with my grandparents to visit missionaries they know there.
-The next year I went to Florida and then Malawi with Teen Missions Int’l.
-And at eighteen, I hopped on a plane to spend 6 months in New Zealand, a country I’d never been to.
-While there, my sister and I flew to Australia for a week and thoroughly enjoyed our girly vacation.
+We road tripped to see friends in Oregon.
+I accompanied my parents and youngest brother to Texas to have his heart surgery done.
+I flew to Colombia with my grandparents to visit missionaries they know there.
+I went to Florida and then Malawi with Teen Missions Int’l.
+I hopped on a plane to spend 6 months in New Zealand, a country I’d never been to.
+My sister and I flew to Australia for a week and thoroughly enjoyed our girly vacation.
 A year later, after returning to my home in the States (where I got to be in my best friend’s wedding in California), I now call New Zealand my home.

 Those are important things.
 But if you’ve forgotten a sweatshirt?
 It’ll be okay.
 You can get a new sweatshirt if you really need it, but it won’t ruin your trip to forget it.